Alcohol And Other Drugs

 - performance enhancers (steroids)

-As this list shows, several of these are readily available and their sale and possession is not restricted by law - particularly medications and inhalants.
-Furthermore, the use of legal drugs and alcohol is much more common then the use of illicit drugs.
+Several of these substances are readily available and their sale and possession is not restricted by law - particularly medications and inhalants.

 Adolescence is a time of risk-taking, experimentation and testing boundaries, and using drugs or alcohol is often part of this developmental process.
-However, children and young people also use drugs or alcohol for a number of other reasons, including:
+Children and young people use drugs or alcohol for a number of reasons, including:

 - peer pressure (everyone else is using it so I may as well also)